jarofghosts/jsmv/README.md

 ## why

-so you can do `jsmv old-module.js new-module.js`
+so you can do `jsmv old-module.js new-module.js` to replace all requires to `old-module.js` to `new-module.js`. it will even take care of making sure all of your relative paths are correct!

-or even

-`jsmv modules/my-request.js request`
+or even `jsmv modules/my-request.js request` to replace any require for `modules/my-request.js` with the actual `request` module.

 ## usage